 UPDATE: I now prefer to use super-strong neodymium magnets.
 With the old magnet sheet, the pegs would sometimes fall of the fridge.
 With the new neodymium magnets, you can literally hang vegetables on your fridge.

 The best sizes of neodymium magnets to use are 10mm x 1mm or 8mm x 1mm or 3/8" x 1/16".
 These are just the right width to fit on the peg.
 The cheapest place I've found neodymium magnets is on eBay.
-You can often get packets of 20 neodymium magnets for about $2 or $3 including shipping.
-Have a browse of the listings below and see if you can spot a bargain.
+Last time I looked you could get packets of 20 neodymium magnets for about $2 or $3 including shipping.

 Cut out a strip of paper or card the same width and length as your clothepin.

 NOTE: I find that pegs tend to be the same width but varying lengths, so it is can be easier to cut out strips that are slightly longer than the pegs which you can trim at a later stage.
 It is quite hard to trim the paper along the length of the peg because the hinge gets in the way, so make sure you get the width measurement right.